BigBang1112/gbx-net/README.md

 ## Dependencies

-The library currently requires these dependencies:
+The library requires these dependencies:
 - SharpZipLib.NETStandard
 - System.Drawing.Common

+Since 0.1.0, the library requires these dependencies:
+- Microsoft.CSharp

 ## Usage